Five Reasons Women-Owned Companies are Winning

-Coeur will be heading up to Chicago at the end of the month to participate in the Women’s Running and Fitness event.
+Coeur has attended many women's specific events like the Women’s Running and Fitness expo in Chicago.
 The show is produced by Formula 4 Media and it will try to help manufacturers and retailers target the estimate $9 billion women’s health and fitness market.

 That being said, we do think that there are some distinct differences in how women consumers think and it is likely that women-owned companies have something of an advantage when it comes to marketing to this group.
 So with that as context, here are our five reasons:

 1. We don’t think business is a zero sum game and we actually admire some other women-owned companies.

 Spoiler alert.
 At Coeur, we think Oiselle is pretty cool and, as Brand Betty says, “Bad Ass is Beautiful.”
 Ahh!!
 Holy smoke!
 Did you just mention two competitors by name?
 And by all that is good and right, how could you pay them a compliment?
 Are you insane?
 Isn’t that a marketing faux pas??
 You’re doomed I tell you!
 Doomed!